pedal-edu/pedal/_sources/teachers/examples.rst.txt

 The following code is a long example of a real project that we've created using Pedal.
 This is Pedal version 2, however the version 3 code will look different.

+.. warning:: This is out of date for Pedal version 3!

 .. code:: python
+    :caption: grade_assignment.py

     '''
     Instructor control script for Project 5- Text Adventure Beta